 Rather oddly, according to Nero themselves, even though you should be able to remove any Nero software from your computer using Add or Remove Programs in your Control Panel, it is not advisable to do that because it won’t remove all Nero entries!

-The Nero General CleanTool can purge your system of a number of versions of Nero including Nero 9, Nero 8, Nero 7 and Nero BackItUp 4.
+The Nero General CleanTool can purge your system of a number of products including Nero 9, Nero 8, Nero 7 and Nero BackItUp 4.
 The actual official support list seems to be rather vague because if you try to download the dedicated Nero 6 cleaning tool, it will simply download this one instead.

 What is for definite is the General CleanTool DOES NOT support any Nero 10 or Nero 11 products and the tool won’t pick them up.
 See the bottom of the article for more Nero 10 and 11 removal information.